-IT IS THEREFORE CONSIDERED, ADJUDGED AND DECREED BY THE COURT, that there be allowed to flow into the Happy Hollow Ditch No. 122, priority No. 11, second series; and into the Happy Hollow pipe line and the Happy Hollow Branch pipe line, Ditch No. 123, priorities Nos, 12 and 13, second series; TWO(2) SECOND FRET of the waters of Cottonwood Creekand of certain Springs in the valley thereof, to be used in and about the town of Ridgway, for domestic purposes, under a priority to bear date as of the 1st, day of March, 1892, which said priorities shall be known as priorities Nos.
+IT IS THEREFORE CONSIDERED, ADJUDGED AND DECREED BY THE COURT, that there be allowed to flow into the Happy Hollow Ditch No. 122, priority No. 11, second series; and into the Happy Hollow pipe line and the Happy Hollow Branch pipe line, Ditch No. 123, priorities Nos, 12 and 13, second series; TWO(2) SECOND FEET of the waters of Cottonwood Creekand of certain Springs in the valley thereof, to be used in and about the town of Ridgway, for domestic purposes, under a priority to bear date as of the 1st, day of March, 1892, which said priorities shall be known as priorities Nos.
 11, 12, and 13, second series.

-THAT THERE BE ALLOWED to flow into the Ridgway ditch No. 101, priority No. 8, second series; FIVE (5) second feet, of the waters of Beaver Creek, to be used for domestic purposes in and about the town of Ridgway, to be conveyed there through the said Ridgway Ditch, the Otonowanda Reservoir, the Otonowanda Pipe Line, the Ridgway Res 174 ervoir and the Ridgway Pipe Line, which said water shall include waters drawn from the east fork of Beaver Creek, the middle fork of Beaver through the Ridgway auxiliary ditch and the Spring near the head of the auxiliary ditch, carried thereto Chrough the feeder; but in no case shall the amount of water allowed to flow into said Ridgway ditch from all of said sources, exceed an amount sufficient when added to that which is then being discharged into the Ridgway Reservoir through the Happy Hollow Ditch, the Happy Hollow Pipe Line and the Happy Hollow Branch Pipe Line, will make a total of Five(5) second feet of water, which amount of water so awarded from Beaver Creek for domestic uses, shall have a priority under date of the 1st, day of June 1890, and be designated as Priority No. 8, second series.
+AND IT IS FURTHER ORDERED, ADJUDGED AND DECREED BY THE COURT?
+THAT THIRE BE ALLOWED to flow into the Ridgway ditch No. 101, priority No. 8, second series; FIVE (5) second feet, of the waters of Beaver Creek, to be used for domestic purposes in and about the town of Ridgway, to be conveyed there through the said Ridgway Ditch, the Otonowanda Reservoir, the Otonowanda Pipe Line, the Ridsway Res 74 ervoir and the Ridgway Pipe Line. which said water shall include waters drawn from the east fork of BeaverCreek, the middle fork of Beaver through the Ridgway auxiliary ditch and the Spring near the head of the auxiliary ditch, carried thereto through the feeder; but in no case shall the amount of water allowed to flow into said Ridgway ditch from all of said sources, exceed an amount sufficient when added to that which is then being discharged into the Ridgway Reservoir through the Ha ppy Hollow Ditch, the Happy Hollow Pipe Line and the Happy Hollow Branch Pipe Line, will make a total of Five(5) second feet of water, which amount of water so awarded from Beaver Creek for domestic uses, shall have a priority under date of the lst, day of June 1890, and be designated as Priority No. 8, second series.